ITUnderground/itunderground.dk/src/routes/(posts)/pages/will-hack-for-drinks/+page.md

 > ℹ️ Note!
 >
-> Signup only required for non ITU students!
+> The signup link has tickets for both ITU students and non-ITU students!

 You can signup to the event here: https://events.humanitix.com/will-hack-for-drinks-2025